“How do you know which

 of my life.

 Sometimes, we don’t value some things.
-May be because they
+Maybe because they

-are easily replaceable, may be they look negligible, or may be because we just
+are easily replaceable, maybe they look negligible, or maybe because we just

-get used to it.
+get used to them.

 That incident was small, more like negligible.
 But that made me realize again that we should appreciate

-so important at first.
-His innocent question woke me up from my typical
+small things even though they may not seem so important at first.
+His innocent question woke me up from my typical, mundane, robotic routine and made me more attentive to things around me.

 Well, this is my story.
 How about you?